King-Perb/portfolio/scripts/README-smart-hooks.md

    - Type check

 3. **Tests** (conditional - slow):
+   - Checks cache first - if tests already passed for this code, skips
-   - Only runs if code changes are detected
+   - Otherwise, only runs if code changes are detected
    - Skips if only formatting changes detected
+   - Saves cache when tests pass

 4. **Build** (conditional - slow):
+   - Checks cache first - if build already passed for this code, skips
-   - Only runs if code changes are detected
+   - Otherwise, only runs if code changes are detected
    - Skips if only formatting changes detected
+   - Saves cache when build passes

+## Cache System

+The hooks use a cache to track when tests/build passed for a specific code state:

+- **Cache files:** `.pre-push-test-cache`, `.pre-push-build-cache` (gitignored)
+- **Cache key:** MD5 hash of the diff (ignoring whitespace)
+- **Cache hit:** If the code hash matches, tests/build are skipped

+### Scenario: Formatting Fixes After Passed Tests

+1. Push attempt → tests/build **run and pass**
+2. Hooks fix trailing whitespace → cache is saved
+3. Commit the whitespace fixes
+4. Push again → tests/build **skip** (cache hit!)

+The cache ensures that if tests passed for your actual code, you don't need to run them again just because formatting was fixed.

 ## Detection Logic